Don’t Hold Your Breath When Concentrating

 Concentration exercises

-Do you wish to improve your concentration and focus, read our book, Focus Your Attention.
+If you are looking for a step-by-step guide with instructions and exercises to improve your concentration and focus, read our book, How to Focus Your Attention.

 Elsie Lincoln Benedict